We are now accepting applications for Autumn Quarter 2014. The application deadline is February 1, 2014.

 The complete set of materials that you will be required to submit are as follows:

-- A letter of application, articulating your goals in seeking an MA in Cultural Studies degree and describing your relevant background.
+A letter of application, articulating your goals in seeking a MA in Cultural Studies degree and describing your relevant background.
 If you are submitting supplemental materials (optional), explain how they relate to your goals and experience.

 Transcripts and any other non-electronic application materials should be sent to the following address: